-“Black Life Exploited for White Lies: Ilana Harris-Babou’s Long Con at Jacob Lawrence Gallery" Variable West.
+“Black Life Exploited for White Lies: Ilana Harris-Babou’s Long Con at Jacob Lawrence Gallery,” Variable West.
 2021

-“Ojih Odutola’s Birmingham (2014)” A Year In Black Art.
-Black Embodiment Studios.
+“Ojih Odutola’s Birmingham (2014)” A Year in Black Art.
+Black Embodiments Studios.
 V.3.
 2020.
 11-15.

 “On Nadia Huggins’s Circa No Future.”
 MFON exhibition catalog.
 Ed.
 Berette Macaulay.
 2020.

 “Memories Within Reach: on Ebony G. Patterson.”
-In Plain Sight: A collection of Response from the University of Washington Community.
+In Plain Sight: A Collection of Response from the University of Washington Community.
 Henry Arts Gallery.
 2020.

 “Rethinking ‘Knowledge’ with Edgar Arceneaux’s Library of Black Lies (2016).”
 A Year In Black Art.
-Black Embodiment Studios.
+Black Embodiments Studios.
 V.2.
 2019.
 3-5.

 “Contemporary Black Art,” Guest Lecturer.
 The Northwest School.
 Seattle, Wa.
-Spring 2019
+Spring 2019 & 2022

 “Bodily Alienation in Alison Saar's Cotton Eater (head), 2016 and Cotton Eater II, 2018.”
 Panelist, Panel: “Beyond Labour Power.”
 Red May.
 Seattle, Wa.
 2019